 Andrew Carnegie famously said that 90% of millionaires become so through owning real estate.
 Many of today’s wealthiest investors have proven him right.
 But the rules of real estate investing favor the rich; high investment minimums, accreditation requirements, long minimum hold times, and private offering structures all make it difficult or impossible for average investors to participate.
-The result is that only investors who are already at least moderately wealthy are allowed behind the velvet rope of opportunities to build more wealth through real estate investing.
+The result is that only investors who are already at least moderately wealthy are allowed behind the velvet rope of private real estate offerings.

 LEX’s mission is to change that.